adelakobic/scheduleMe/README.md

 URL:

 ## Credits 💃🏻
-* Starter code provided by the Universoty of Birmingham.
+* Starter code (HTML CSS and JavaScript) provided by the University of Birmingham.
 * Bootstrap for CSS
 * Moment JS website [Moment.js](https://momentjs.com/) for the time JS elements